-BY HALIMAH EL KURGHALI
+BY HALIMAH KURGHALI

 Inspiration is powerful!
 It brings a breath of fresh air into our lives; helping us think more creatively in order for us to give birth to great new ideas, it can help us generate a positive energy in order for us get things done, as well help create a shift in our mindset that can help us experience more breakthroughs and better solve our problems.